 - Two (2) instructor evaluations from instructors who are familiar with your work in core academic classes.
 Letters from instructors in your stated area of interest are particularly helpful.
 Letters from advisors will be accepted as supplementary recommendations only.

-- College Official’s Report completed by your academic advisor or dean.
+- College Report completed by your academic advisor or dean.

 - Mid-Term Report

 If you applied to Wellesley in an earlier year or semester either as a first-year or transfer candidate, you will need to submit your application again.
-However, if you submitted official test scores as part of an earlier application, we may still have them in our database.
+However, if you submitted official test scores within the last two years, as part of an earlier application, we may still have them in our database.

-For U.S. citizens and permanent residents, the deadlines for financial aid applications are the same as the admission application deadlines (see above).
+For U.S. citizens and permanent residents, the deadlines for financial aid applications are the same as the admission application deadlines.
 Students must submit the FAFSA, College Profile, and financial aid transcript from their most recent college.
 Please visit www.wellesley.edu/SFS for more information.